h8d13/Vase/.github/CONTRIBUTING.md

 - on first a horrible laptop from 2015 (Hybrid Nvidia/Intel)
 - on Entreprise more recent Dell laptop to compare.
 - on my main desktop set-up (have several disks).
 Where I also code and game :D

+If you've found something interesting please do open a pull request.

+## Discussions

+Feel free also for more general purpose to use discussions tab.